Pairing correlations across the superfluid phase transition in the unitary Fermi gas

 where the expectation value on the r.h.s. of (\ref{susceptibility}) is calculated for the spin-balanced system $\langle \hat N_\uparrow \rangle = \langle \hat N_\downarrow \rangle$.
-To calculate $\chi_s$, we performed AFMC simulations using only one particle-number projection onto the total number of particles $N=N_{\uparrow}+N_{\downarrow}$.
-In Fig.~\ref{fig:ODLRO}(c) we show our results for $\chi_s$ in units of the $T=0$ free Fermi gas susceptibility $\chi_{0}=3 \nu/2\varepsilon_F$.
-We also compare with the Luttinger-Ward theory calculation of Ref.~\cite{Enss2012} (dashed line) and the AFMC results of Ref.~\cite{Drut2013-2} on a $12^3$ lattice (open squares).
+We calculated $\chi_s$ in AFMC using only one particle-number projection onto the total number of particles $N=N_{\uparrow}+N_{\downarrow}$.
+In Fig.~\ref{fig:ODLRO}(c) we show our results (solid symbols) for $\chi_s$ in units of the $T=0$ free Fermi gas susceptibility $\chi_{0}=3 \rho/2\varepsilon_F$.
+We also compare with the Luttinger-Ward theory of Ref.~\cite{Enss2012} and the $12^3$ lattice AFMC results of Ref.~\cite{Wlazlowski2013} (open squares), the $t$-matrix results of Ref.~\cite{Palestini2012}, the extended $T$-matrix results of Refs.~\cite{Tajima2014,Tajima2016}, and the Nozi\`eres and Schmitt-Rink (NSR) results of Ref.~\cite{Pantel2014}.

-Several calculations have found strong suppression of the spin susceptibility at a temperature greater than the superfluid critical temperature (i.e., at $T/T_F \approx 0.25$ or higher)~\cite{Drut2013-2,Strinati2012-2}.
-This has been interpreted as evidence of a pseudogap.
-In our simulations the spin susceptibility for $N=130$ particles begins to drop at a lower temperature, $T/T_F \approx 0.17$, which is approximately the experimental critical temperature but larger than the apparent critical temperature for our finite density.
-We also note that our large-lattice results agree remarkably well with the results of Ref.~\cite{Enss2012}.
+Several calculations found strong suppression of the spin susceptibility at temperatures above $T_c$ (i.e., at $T/T_F \approx 0.25$ or higher)~\cite{Wlazlowski2013,Palestini2012,Kashimura2012}.
+This was interpreted as evidence of a pseudogap or a spin gap.
+In our simulations, we find a suppression of $\chi_s$ only at much lower temperatures close to $T_{c}$ (see also Fig.~9 of Ref.~\cite{supp_material}).
+For the $13^3, N=130$ system, $\chi_s$ is suppressed for $T \lesssim 0.17\,T_F$.
+We note, however, that $\chi_s$ is not fully converged to its thermodynamic limit in our calculations.
+Since for larger particle numbers, the suppression occurs at lower temperatures, we estimate an upper bound of $T^* \lesssim 0.17 \,T_F$ for the spin-gap temperature at our filling factor of $\nu\simeq 0.06$.
+We also observe that our large-lattice results agree remarkably well with the theoretical results of Ref.~\cite{Enss2012}.